HelpingOtters/CST311/readme.md

 * Send message to server for processing then back to client

 ## [Program 3: TCP Multi-Client Server](/P3_TCP)

 ### Objectives

 * Create a TCP Server program with multiple connections
 * Use multi-threading to handle multiple connections

+## [Program 4: Subnet Addressing in Mininet]

+###

+* To analyze a given script and correcting the network design allowing for hosts 1 and 2 to ping one another, respectively
+* Drawing network diagrams showing IPs of all interfaces